turingschool/curriculum-site/module3/projects/consultancy/development.md

         * Are there any stories that need to be added?
     * Assign stories to individual team members or pairs
         * Be clear on what it is that everyone should be doing
-* You may need to call additional grooming meetings during a sprint.
+* You may need to call additional refinement meetings during a sprint.

-#### Daily Stand Ups
+#### Daily Check-Ins

-* A Stand Up is a very brief (hence, physically standing up) meeting for the development team to keep in touch about what everyone is doing.
+* A "daily" (also known as a "stand up") is a very brief meeting for the development team to keep in touch about what everyone is doing.
-* During the stand up, each member of the team will take 1 - 2 minutes to answer these questions:
+* During the daily check-in, each member of the team will take 1 - 2 minutes to answer these questions:
     * What have you been working on?
     * What are you going to be working on?
     * Is anything blocking you?
-* Every weekday you should send your PM a summary of the day's stand up.
+* Every weekday you should send your PM a summary of the day's daily check-in.

 #### Retros